GitHub vs GitLab vs Bitbucket: Comparing Git Hosting Platforms

 The right choice depends on your team size, budget, compliance requirements, existing toolchain, and whether you need self-hosting.
 GitHub dominates open source, GitLab leads in DevOps integration, and Bitbucket serves Atlassian-centric teams.

-This guide provides an objective comparison across every dimension that matters, followed by a decision framework to help you choose the platform that fits your specific situation.
+This guide compares GitHub, GitLab, and Bitbucket objectively across every dimension that matters, followed by a decision framework to help you choose the platform that fits your specific situation.

 When to Use / When Not to Use